wolfSSL/wolfssl/IDE/ECLIPSE/DEOS/README.md

 # Deos Port
 ## Overview
-You can enable the wolfSSL support for Deos RTOS available [here](https://www.ddci.com/products_deos_do_178c_arinc_653/) using the `#define DEOS`.
+You can enable the wolfSSL support for Deos RTOS available [here](https://www.ddci.com/products_deos_do_178c_arinc_653/) using the `#define WOLFSSL_DEOS`.
-Deos is a Time & Space Partitioned, Multi-core Enabled, DO-178C DAL A Certifiable RTOS.
+Deos is a time & space partitioned, multi-core enabled, DO-178C DAL A certifiable RTOS.
 ## Usage

-You can start with your OpenArbor IDE-based example project for Deos with the network stack (LwIP) to integrate wolfSSL source code.
+You can start with your OpenArbor IDE-based example project for Deos with the network stack (lwip) to integrate wolfSSL source code.

 wolfSSL supports a compile-time user configurable options in the `IDE/ECLIPSE/DEOS/user_settings.h` file.